Understanding Phishing Attacks & Spear Phishing

 - These attacks have solid success rates in the cybercrime industry

 - They can be performed with minimal hardware or technological knowledge – criminals can even buy affordable phishing-as-a-service kits that bypass MFA

 - They are very low cost and provide an easy return on investment (ROI)

-This blog is the first in a three part series about phishing attacks.
+This blog is the first in a three-part series about phishing attacks.
 It provides an overview on phishing, while parts two and three will provide more technical details on phishing prevention.
 Before getting into the nitty-gritty of phishing attacks and phishing prevention, let’s take a step back and look at just what phishing is.

-Phishing attacks continue to be successful because they exploit the way users are trained to trust emails, especially when they appear to be coming from inside the organization.
+Phishing attacks and spear phishing attacks continue to be successful because they exploit the way users are trained to trust emails, especially when they appear to be coming from inside the organization.
 This, coupled with the fact that people (in general) are predisposed to being helpful and responsive through email, makes phishing a highly popular attack vector.
 Phishers use many techniques to exploit this trust even further.
 One very common technique is the use of doppelgänger domains (website names), which look almost identical to the domains that targets are used to seeing.
 Unless users are critically analyzing the domain names on emails they receive, they are unlikely to catch the subtle differences in domain names.
 In addition, malicious actors frequently make use of hyphenated domains and subdomains, such as outlook.lmg-security.com, in an effort to hide and legitimize their doppelgänger domain.

 Trust can also be impacted by the way emails are displayed to users.
 Malicious actors can set whatever display name they want as the sender, which can aid in adding authenticity to phishing attack emails.
 Many mail applications, such as Outlook, can include an employee’s picture when emails are received from a known sender’s address.
 As sender addresses can be forged, this can be exploited to lend credibility to the phishing email.